creative-workflow/jquery.language/README.md

     $.language 'de' #sets the language

-It also exposes the class `JqueryLanguage` for manual instantiating and extending.
+It also exposes the class `JQueryLanguage` for manual instantiating and extending.

 ### Parameter
 #### active